EclecticSquare/memoryGame/README.md

 # memoryGame

-Practice using React Routes and Links and working with components create multi-page applications.
+Practice using React Routes and Links and working with components to create multi-page applications.